beyondeye/kotlin_is_dart/docs/index.md

 # Introduction
-Here we are going to point out the main differences between the Kotlin and Dart, that a developer coming from a Kotlin background should focus on.
-The basic Dart syntax is very similar to Java.
-We are not going too much to point out differences between the two languages that are related to this.
 This document is based on Dart version 2.18.0 and Kotlin 1.7.10

 ## Hello World
+The basic Dart syntax is very similar to Java.

 ```kotlin title="Kotlin"
 public fun main() { //public is optional
     var w = "world"